kyrylo0605/wordpress/wp-content/plugins/enhanced-e-commerce-for-woocommerce-store/readme.txt

 = What is google merchant center? =

 Google Merchant Center helps millions of people discover, explore, and buy your products.
 With its family of features and deep reporting tools, it brings you different ways to get the right products to the right customers.
 In simpler words, in order to start using Google Shopping benefits you need to create a Google Merchant center account and fill your basic business information before you start uploading your product data for Google Shopping.

+= How can I unclaim the domain in my Google Merchant Center and reclaim it via the plugin? =

+Below are the steps to unclaim and reclaim domain(via plugin) in GMC:

+<b>Unclaim the domain:</b>

+-> Login to the Merchant Center account in which your site domain is claimed.
+-> Go to Settings -> Business Information -> Website.
+-> Enter a new website domain or another domain(ex: https://ytpr12345.io - it can be non-existence) in the website section, and click continue.
+Here is the <a href="https://prnt.sc/1ibdano">screenshot link</a> for reference.

+After following the above steps, you will lose the claim for your previously verified and claimed website domain.

+<b>Reclaim the domain via plugin:</b>

+-> Login to the WordPress backend.
+-> Go to Tatvic EE Plugin -> Google Shopping.
+-> Click on the domain claim link or refresh button to claim the domain.
+Here is the <a href="https://prnt.sc/1ibhalt">screenshot link</a> which highlights the link and button.

+After following the above steps, the plugin will automatically claim and verify the website domain in your connected Google merchant center account.

 = What is Google Analytics4? =